Uniform boundedness on extremal subsets in Alexandrov spaces: Introduction

-The optimal constants of Theorem \ref{thm:main} are partially known: \begin{itemize} \item (\cite[4.3]{Per3}) The number of extremal points in an $n$-dimensional compact Alexandrov space with nonnegative curvature is at most $2^n$.
-The classification of the maximal case was given by Lebedeva \cite{L}. \item (\cite[3.3.5]{Pet2}) The volume of the boundary of an $n$-dimensional Alexandrov space with curvature $\ge1$ is not greater than that of the standard unit sphere of dimension $n-1$.
-It is not known whether the boundary of an Alexandrov space equipped with the induced intrinsic metric is an Alexandrov space (with the same lower curvature bound). \end{itemize}
+In some special cases, the optimal constants of Theorem \ref{thm:main} and the rigidity in the equality cases are known: \begin{itemize} \item (Perelman \cite[4.3]{Per3}) The maximal number of extremal points in a compact $n$-dimensional Alexandrov space of nonnegative curvature is $2^n$.
+The classification of the equality case was given by Lebedeva \cite{L}. \item (W\"orner \cite[1.8]{W}) The maximal number of boundary strata of a compact $n$-dimensional Alexandrov space of nonnegative curvature is $2n$, and the equality is attained only by a Euclidean cuboid (see \cite{W} for the definition of boundary strata, where this result is attributed to Perelman). \item (Petrunin \cite[3.3.5]{Pet2}) The maximal volume of the boundary of an $n$-dimensional Alexandrov space with curvature $\ge1$ is equal to the volume of the standard unit sphere of dimension $n-1$.
+The equality case was classified by Grove--Petersen \cite{GP} and the general curvature bound case was studied by Deng--Kapovitch \cite{DK}.
+Note that it is unknown whether the boundary of an Alexandrov space equipped with the induced intrinsic metric is an Alexandrov space with the same lower curvature bound. \end{itemize}